alexvcasillas/cratebox/README.md

 ## Advanced Types

-The advanced types of **TypeStore** are currently a work in progress but will contain some of the following types for your use:
+The advanced types of **CrateBox** are currently a work in progress but will contain some of the following types for your use:

 * types.array
 * types.frozen